vapourlang/vapour-website/src/pages/LSP.md

 - `hint`: hints to improve code
 - `info`: informational messages

-Remove a severity to not have messages of that severity shown in your editor.
+Remove a severity to not have messages of that severity shown in your editor (not recommended).